bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     > Checking out files: 100% (5615/5615), done.
     ```

-    This will download the [Git repository](https://github.com/NASA-LIS/LISF.git) containing the LIS source code into a directory named `LISF/`.
+    This will download the repository containing the LISF source code into a directory named `LISF/`.

-4. Change directories into `LISF/` and check the status of the repository:
+3. Change directories into `LISF/` and use `git status` to check the status of the repository:

     ```sh
     % cd LISF